1- Easy approach to steel beams and types of buckling.

 Types of failures for a beam under a flexural moment.

-The next point will be the causes of failures for beams. lateral-torsional buckling LTB either elastically or inelastically.
-A beam can fail by reaching Mp, creating a plastic hinge.
-The failure can be one of the three types of bucklings as shown in the next slide.
+The next point will be the causes of beam failures. lateral-torsional buckling LTB either elastically or inelastically.
+A beam can fail by reaching the plastic hinge limit state (Mp).

 1-( LTB) is the first reason for failure.